Horse to Horsepower

 Students will investigate machine learning by participating in a short simulation, and then will run through a series of station activities including building a microchip, and a coding activity.

 Semiconductor chips may be tiny, but they have a giant impact on the world around us.
 They power how we communicate, travel, entertain ourselves, and live our daily lives.
-Follow three young people as they explore the huge, future-focused, and exciting world of microelectronics.

 Students will learn about wind as a type of renewable energy--and how its kinetic energy can be transferred to another object--by building a wind-powered car.